Treasure Excavations in the Medieval and Early Modern Hispanic World

 Grave-robbing Permits

-Medieval treasure hunting applied to indigenous American tombs
+Medieval treasure-hunting policies were later applied to indigenous American tombs.

 From Plato to the Compendium of Laws of the Kingdoms of the Indies.